Millennium Challenge 2002

 On the other hand, the results of the Millennium Challenge 2002 war games were a shock and a surprise to the US Navy.
 The games were two decades ago, and the US Navy has trained and prepared for the tactics used by Paul Van Riper in his unexpected war game victory.

-The Houthi rebels, supported by Iran, have also given the US Navy and other Western navies real-world experience defending against swarm tactics in multiple drone and missile attacks on ships transiting the Red Sea and the Bab-el-Mandeb.
+The Houthi rebels, supported by Iran, have also given the US Navy and other Western navies real world experince defending against swarm tactics in multiple drone and missile attacks on ships transiting the Red Sea and the Bab-el-Mandeb.

-US Navy interceptors have succeeded in shooting down Iranian drones and missiles.
-These intereptions have come at a high cost, however.
+Those interceptions have come at a high cost.
 The U.S. and its allies generally deploy aircraft or the Patriot air defense system to protect from bombardment, but while the price of one Shahed is estimated to be $30,000 to $50,000, one interceptor can cost 10 times that or more, while exhausting already dwindling stockpiles.
-The US has literally been shooting down $30,000 drones with missiles costing $4 million each.

 As the US‑Israel‑Iran war continues, analysts warn that the conflict has become a race of attrition between expensive interceptor missiles and Iran’s low‑cost drones and missiles.
 Iran’s repeated launches are straining Western air defense stocks, which are costly and slow to replenish.

-The Iranian naval forces are split into two main groups, the Islamic Republic of Iran Navy and the Islamic Revolutionary Guard Corps Navy IRGCN.
+The Iranian naval forces are split into two main groups, the Iranian Navy and the Islamic Revolutionary Guard Corps Navy IRGCN.
 The regular Iranian Navy operates Tehran’s large surface combatants and submarines as part of a blue water force while the sectarian IRGC is responsible for coastal defense and security in the Strait of Hormuz, primarily with a fleet of small surface attack and missile craft.

-Iranian vessels that were attacked and sunk include several frigates from the Bayandor, Alvand, and Jamaran classes.
-A drone carrier IRIS Shahid Bagheri, a converted container ship converted to carry fixed-wing drones, fast-attack craft, long-range cruise missiles, and air-defense systems, was also reported to have been sunk in the initial hours of Operation Epic Fury, according to a post from CENTCOM.
-Satellite photos also show the Iranian forward basing ship IRIS Makran struck while at the pier at Bandar Abbas.
+Struck and sunken vessels include several frigates from the Bayandor, Alvand, and Jamaran classes.
+Drone carrier IRIS Shahid Bagheri (C110-4), a converted containership, was attacked by U.S. forces at its berth in Bandar Abbas within the initial hours of Epic Fury, according to a post from CENTCOM.
+Satellite photos also show the Iranian forward basing ship IRIS Makran (441) struck while at the pier at Bandar Abbas.

-Iran has flaunted an asymmetric naval force of missiles, midget submarines, naval mines, and anti-ship missile batteries in its threats to shut down the Strait of Hormuz in recent years.
-American naval forces in the region have been outfitted to counter these swarm threats, including Hellfire-armed Seahawk helicopters aboard Abraham Lincoln.
-Littoral combat ships have also been forward deployed to the US 5th Fleet.
+Iran has flaunted an asymmetric naval force of missiles, midget submarines, naval mines and anti-ship missile batteries in its threats to shut down the Strait of Hormuz in previous years.
+American naval forces in the region have been geared against these swarm threats, including Hellfire-armed Seahawk helicopters aboard Abraham Lincoln.
+Littoral combat ships forward deployed to the US 5th Fleet also have the potential to equip a surface warfare mission package designed to defeat small boat and drone attacks.

 Strait of Hormuz